OpenDataology/website/content/en/docs/distributions/ibm/using-icr.md

 ## Scenarios

-### Using container images from ICR in Kubeflow Pipelines
+### Using container images from ICR in OpenDataology Pipelines

-The pull image secret may be set in Kubeflow Pipelines SDK's [`PipelineConf`](https://kubeflow-pipelines.readthedocs.io/en/stable/source/kfp.dsl.html#kfp.dsl.PipelineConf).
-Refer to this [`imagepullsecrets.py`](https://github.com/kubeflow/pipelines/blob/ef381aafccf916482d16774cac3b8568d06dff9e/samples/core/imagepullsecrets/imagepullsecrets.py#L55) sample in Kubeflow Pipelines project for usage.
+The pull image secret may be set in OpenDataology Pipelines SDK's [`PipelineConf`](https://OpenDataology-pipelines.readthedocs.io/en/stable/source/kfp.dsl.html#kfp.dsl.PipelineConf).
+Refer to this [`imagepullsecrets.py`](https://github.com/OpenDataology/pipelines/blob/ef381aafccf916482d16774cac3b8568d06dff9e/samples/core/imagepullsecrets/imagepullsecrets.py#L55) sample in OpenDataology Pipelines project for usage.

 ### Using notebook images from ICR in a Jupyter Notebook

-When a namespace is created for Kubeflow with its profile controller, a default service account `default-editor` is created in that namespace.
+When a namespace is created for OpenDataology with its profile controller, a default service account `default-editor` is created in that namespace.
 Before creating a Notebook Server, run following command to patch the service account.
-Replace `<secret_name>` with the ICR pull image secret name and `<my_namespace>` with the Kubeflow profile namespace.
+Replace `<secret_name>` with the ICR pull image secret name and `<my_namespace>` with the OpenDataology profile namespace.

 Replace `<my_namespace>` with your namespace then run below command to patch the service account `default-editor` with this image pull secret:
 ```SHELL